rocher/graph-C/README.md

 process.

 The simulation environment allows you to specify the amount of time required by each task (in ms).
-A task simply waits for the specified amount of time.
-This means that tasks are not consuming CPU time, which is important when simulations are performed ina single CPU core.
-It is possible to have a multiple thread application *really* running in parallel in a single CPU core if threads are simply sleeping.
+All simulated tasks simply wait for the specified amount of time.
+This means that tasks are not consuming CPU time, which is important when simulations are performed in a single CPU core.
+In other words, it is possible to have a multiple-threaded application *really* running in parallel in a single CPU core if threads are simply sleeping.

 ## Queue of tasks

-The DAG nodes that can be run are put in a queue of tasks.
-Only those tasks whose parent haven finished their execution can enter this queue.
-In other words, a node task can be triggered if and only if the number of satisfied dependencies is equal to the number of required dependencies.
+DAG nodes that can be triggered are put in a queue of tasks.
+In other words, a task can be triggered if the number of satisfied dependencies is equal to the number of required dependencies.
 This guarantees the task precedence defined by the DAG.

 ## Proactive runners

-In this implementation, a *proactive runner* is a C thread implemented in the following way:
+In this implementation, a *proactive runner* is a $C$ thread implemented in the following way:

   * wait for a task (DAG node) to be appended in the queue of tasks
   * get the first task of the queue